Taisiias/formmailer/README.md

 `maxHttpRequestSize` | Maximum allowed size of HTTP requests, in bytes. | `1000000` `redirectFieldName` | Name of the HTML input that contains redirect URL address. | `"_redirect"` `subject` | Email subject field content.
 Special entry `{{referrerUrl}}` will be changed to the address of the webpage from where the form is submitted. | `"Message from {{referrerUrl}}"`
+`reCaptchaSecret` | Site secret reCAPTCHA key.
+Spam checking will be ignored if not set. | "" `requireReCaptchaResponse` | If this option is enabled, receiver handler should always check g-recaptcha-response to be present in POST. | false

 ## Redirect URL special field